bittnerma/Direct3DKinematicEstimation/README.md

     + Download DMPLs for AMASS.
 5. [PASCAL Visual Object Classes](http://host.robots.ox.ac.uk/pascal/VOC/voc2012) (ONLY NECESSARY FOR TRAINING)
     + Download the training/validation data

+__NOTES:__

+- some videos are missing in the database, namely indices 7, 10, and 26 are missing.
+- The raw data will take up about 100 GB of disk space, and an additional 700 - 800 GB after processing.
+So make sure you have enough free storage space!

 ## Unpacking resources